Mud Creek Falls

 Mud Creek Falls is a waterfall located in the small resort city of Sky Valley, Georgia, in Rabun County, Georgia, that cascades for over 100 ft eventually into Estatoah Falls near Dillard, Georgia.

+While no hiking is required to reach the falls, there is a 2 mi hike to the falls along the Mud Creek Falls trail from Sky Valley, Georgia.

-No hiking is required to reach the falls.
-It is reachable by car and has parking within 50–75 ft and is usually accommodating to handicapped.
+It is also accesible by car and has parking within 50–75 ft and is usually accommodating to handicapped.
 Above Mud Creek Falls is Spring Lake.